 The real threat to your family and your property value, however, is mold.
 Anywhere there is a lot of moisture, you will likely find mold.
 The Centers for Disease Control notes that mold in your home contributes to a number of health risks, including respiratory infections, increased asthma attacks in sufferers, and even pneumonia.
 The presence of mold, especially for particularly bad infestations, can turn your property resale dreams into a nightmare.
 Experts estimate that a positive test for mold on properties for sale can drop the price by as much as a quarter or more.
 For a $200,000 home, that is a loss of $50,000.
 The best thing is to quickly address and repair any moisture damage.
 Before you plan to sell, get a mold test to see if you have any unseen problems in your house.
 This is not something you want to uncover during a buyer’s home inspection.

 4. Improve Your Flooring

-The biggest reason people want hardwood flooring is because it is healthier for those with allergies, and it is much easier to clean than carpeting.
-Engineered hardwood is almost equal in improving your resale value and can be significantly cheaper than solid planks, with a similar appearance and use value.
+The biggest reason people want hardwood flooring is that it is healthier for those with allergies, and it is much easier to clean than carpeting.
+Engineered hardwood is almost equal in improving your resale value and can be significantly cheaper than solid planks, with a similar appearance and use-value.
 Check under your existing carpeting before you make any plans, especially if you have an older home.
-If there is hardwood under the carpet, you might be able to increase property value for a few hundred bucks, simply by pulling up the carpet, sanding and staining the wood underneath.
+If there is hardwood under the carpet, you might be able to increase property value for a few hundred bucks simply by pulling up the carpet and sanding and staining the wood underneath.